top of page

 THE STORY BEHIND THE GLOBAL SAK DONATION PROJECT

-Within weeks, Vanessa had rallied a team together, and thus began the Global SAK Donation project: spanning three different continents, they devised a plan to stockpile the sealed, unused SAK items, get them across to Africa and distribute these precious items to rape crisis centres, whereafter specialised forensic nurses and doctors would oversee proper collection of samples and the relevant FSL would analyse and track the quality of these samples at their DNA lab.
-This would all be monitored and documented by Prof. Lisa Smith, a Criminologist at Leicester University (the home of forensic DNA profiling) as part of a research study examining the impact of quality DNA samples on the justice system and survivor confidence.
+Within weeks, Vanessa had rallied a team together, and thus began the Global SAK Donation Project.
+Spanning three continents, the team devised a plan to stockpile the sealed, unused SAK items, transport them to Africa, and distribute them to rape crisis centres.
+There, specialised forensic nurses and doctors would oversee the proper collection of samples, while the relevant FSL would analyse and monitor the quality of the evidence in their DNA labs.
+This process is being documented by Prof. Lisa Smith, a criminologist at the University of Leicester — the birthplace of forensic DNA profiling — as part of a research study examining the impact of high-quality DNA evidence on the justice system and survivor confidence.

-The first shipment of SAK items successfully arrived in Lusaka, Zambia, with Innocent Makasa, Technical Director of Quality Assurance at the National Forensic Science and Biometrics Department in Zambia, leading this part of the project.
+Now on its fourth shipment, another consignment of SAK items successfully arrived in Lusaka, Zambia (may 2025), where Innocent Makasa, Acting State Forensic Analyst and Technical Director of Quality Assurance at the National Forensic Science and Biometrics Department, is leading this part of the project.

 You can follow the Global SAK Donation Project HERE